Deepen your learning and advance your career with our industry short courses

 Simulated Electronic Navigation (SEN) Live Equipment Laboratory

-Commissioned in 1994 and upgraded in 2010, the navigation instruments laboratory has been designed for a maximum of eight students and enables them to become familiar with the set up and operation of the various bridge gear as required by Transport Canada Simulated Electronic Navigation (SEN) 1A.
+The navigation instruments laboratory has been designed for a maximum of eight students and enables them to become familiar with the set up and operation of the various bridge gear as required by Transport Canada Simulated Electronic Navigation (SEN) 1A.

 Simulated Electronic Navigation (SEN) Simulator